 There are two ways to think about starting over.
-There’s that dramatic kind: a full-stop start over.
+There’s the dramatic kind: a full-stop start over.
 A divorce happens.
 Start over.
-You get let go from a job.
+You’re terminated from a job.
 Start over.
 An accident happens.
 Start over.
 That was my case.

-I had a car accident as a teenager that inspired me to want to have a different quality of life.
+As a teenager, I had a car accident that inspired me to strive for a different quality of life.
 I had been a depressed, upset young man, and then the accident made me recognize the importance of life.
-It gave me reverence for life and shaped my intentions to fully live, love and matter.
+It gave me a reverence for life and shaped my intentions to fully live, love and matter.
 I chose to completely shift how I was showing up in the world, how I treated others, what I wanted to contribute.

 That kind of full-fledged restart is scary.
-But I’ve found that those full-stop second chances in life end up being monumental breakthroughs in people’s lives.
+But I’ve found that those full-stop second chances in life end up being monumental breakthroughs for people.

 When that fear strikes you, don’t expect it to go away.
 Dramatic restarts will always cause doubt, worry, uncertainty and fear.
 I suggest that you anticipate that reality, and then honor the struggle.
 Expect there to be hardship, and decide that you will meet it as an opportunity to grow and show the world what you’ve got.
 Honor those big steps outside of your comfort zone because they will make you better.